Physical Education & Sports Coaching BA (Hons)

 96 UCAS points

-3 GCSEs Graded C/4 or above (or equivalent) including English Language and Maths
+3 GCSEs Graded C/4 (or equivalent) including English Language

 We believe that all children deserve a high-quality physical education and that all sportspeople can benefit from well-trained, responsible coaches.
 Our philosophy focuses less on pushing elite athletes to be the best and more on promoting healthy, enjoyable participation in sport for everyone.
 Alongside modules about the science of human movement, you will also study sport from social, ethical and historical perspectives.
 We are interested in the impact sport has on people’s lives as well as on their bodies.